Works Victoria Park-Canning Level Crossing Removal

 Out-of-hours works

-• transporting concrete structures for elevated rail viaducts to site, 7pm to 7am, Sundays to Fridays until August.
+• transporting concrete structures for the elevated rail to site, 7pm to 7am, Sundays to Fridays until August.
 See the heavy haulage route map

-There may be an increase in dust, noise and vibration during piling works to build the foundations for elevated rail.
+There may be an increase in lighting, dust, noise and vibration during the installation and backfilling of abutment walls within the rail corridor between Mills and Hamilton streets.

 Station works